christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-Feature 13597 might be involved in representing the individual experiences of John and Mark, feature 7929 could be processing the characters' movements in and out of the room with special attention, and feature 12442 likely helps in maintaining the spatial representation of the room and objects within it.
+Feature 13597 seems to play a role in representing the individual experiences of John and Mark, while feature 7929 likely processes the characters' movements in and out of the room, potentially with a focus on tracking these transitions.
+Feature 12442 appears to be responsible for maintaining the spatial representation of the room and the objects within it.
+These features all contribute to how the model tracks and processes the physical and experiential aspects of the scene, which is key for understanding the dynamics of the narrative.

 <br>